a-murphy/sample_python-1/README.md

 Simple Python sample with tests using Nose and Coverage.

-This sample is built for Shippable, a docker based continuous integration and deployment platform.
+This sample was built for Shippable, a Docker based continuous integration and deployment platform.